joelburton/animal-routing/README.md

 React Router Patterns
 =====================

-Depending on your code organization, you may (or may not!) with to have a component tied to routing.
+Depending on your code organization, you may (or may not!) wish to have a component tied to routing.

-This app shows three possibilities:
+This app shows three possibilities, each one tied to presenting a list of animals.

 Pandas
 ------